gardener/landscaper/docs/usage/Blueprints.md

   the component descriptor of the owning component

+- **`components`**

+  the component descriptors of all referenced components, either directly or transitively (includes the component descriptor of the owning component too)

 - **`blueprintDef`**

   the blueprint definition, as given in the installation (not the blueprint.yaml itself)